Sweet potato: Asia

 In East Asia, roasted sweet potatoes are popular street food.
 In China, sweet potatoes, typically yellow cultivars, are baked in a large iron drum and sold as street food during winter.
 In Korea, sweet potatoes, known as goguma, are roasted in a drum can, baked in foil or on an open fire, typically during winter.
 In Japan, a dish similar to the Korean preparation is called yaki-imo (roasted sweet potato), which typically uses either the yellow-fleshed "Japanese sweet potato" or the purple-fleshed "Okinawan sweet potato", which is known as beni-imo.

 Sweet potato soup, served during winter, consists of sweet potato boiled in water with rock sugar and ginger.
 In Fujian cuisine and Taiwanese cuisine, sweet potato is often cooked with rice to make congee.
 Steamed and dried sweet potato is a specialty of Liancheng County.
 Sweet potato greens are a common side dish in Taiwanese cuisine, often boiled or sautéed and served with a garlic and soy sauce mixture, or simply salted before serving.
 They, as well as dishes featuring the sweet potato root, are commonly found at bento (piān-tong) restaurants.
 In northeastern Chinese cuisine, sweet potatoes are often cut into chunks and fried, before being drenched into a pan of boiling syrup.

 In some regions of India, sweet potato is roasted slowly over kitchen coals at night and eaten with some dressing, while the easier way in the south is simply boiling or pressure cooking before peeling, cubing and seasoning for a vegetable dish as part of the meal.
 In the Indian state of Tamil Nadu, it is known as sakkara valli kilangu.
 It is boiled and consumed as an evening snack.
 In some parts of India, fresh sweet potato is chipped, dried and then ground into flour; this is then mixed with wheat flour and baked into chapatti (bread).
 Between 15 and 20 percent of the sweet potato harvest is converted by some Indian communities into pickles and snack chips.
 A part of the tuber harvest is used in India as cattle fodder.

-In Pakistan, sweet potato is known as shakarqandi and is cooked as a vegetable dish and also with meat dishes (chicken, mutton or beef).
-The ash-roasted sweet potatoes are sold as a snack and street food in Pakistani bazaars especially during the winter months.
+In Pakistan and northwestern India, sweet potato is known as shakarqandi and is cooked as a vegetable dish and also with meat dishes (chicken, mutton or beef).
+The ash-roasted sweet potatoes are sold as a snack and street food in bazaars especially during the winter months.

 In Sri Lanka, it is called bathala, and tubers are used mainly for breakfast (boiled sweet potato is commonly served with sambal or grated coconut) or as a supplementary curry dish for rice.

 The tubers of this plant, known as kattala in Dhivehi, have been used in the traditional diet of the Maldives.
 The leaves were finely chopped and used in dishes such as mas huni.